 Here are our guidelines to stay safe.

 Canada’s advanced economy is the tenth-largest in the world, relying chiefly upon its abundant natural resources and well-developed international trade networks.
-Canada has always opened its doors to skilled international professionals, and diverse global students.
+The country has always opened its doors to skilled international professionals, and diverse global students.
 It clearly reflects in its study permit and immigration policies.
-It has welcomed, on average, approximately 300,000 immigrants over the past 6 years.
+On an average, it has welcomed approximately 300,000 immigrants over the past 6 years.

-With a landmass of 9.1 million square kilometres, Canada is the second-largest country in the world.
-Situated in the northern part of North America, Canada consists of ten provinces and 3 territories.
-The official languages of the country are English and French, and the currency is the Canadian Dollar.
-Quebec is the only province to have French as its official language.
+Situated in the northern part of North America, Canada consists of ten provinces and three territories, making Canada the second-largest country in the world.
+The official languages of the country are English and French, though Quebec is the only province to have French as its official language.
 Other popular languages include Chinese, Punjabi, and Spanish.
 The size of the population is 38 million, out of which approximately 80% of the population lives in cities and towns.
 It is home to over 250 ethnic groups and ancestries.
 The official Currency of the country is the Canadian dollar.

 Avg Living costs / per year-

 Avg Tuition fee per year